jesseopdenbrouw/riscv-rv32/sw/interrupt_vectored/README.md

 The TIMER2 interrupt is set to 1 Hz
 SPI1 and I2C1 interrupts are triggered once in 10 sec, by executing a transmit action The UART receive interrupt is also active.

-The low switch of the DE0-CV board triggers a default handler, which holds the processor
+Button `KEY3` of the DE0-CV board is connected to the external input interrupt.

 ## Status